PinkMath/AI-Terminal/README.md

-# Conguitos AI – Private Assistant
+# Ferret AI – Private Assistant

 A local AI assistant for software development, powered by DeepSeek Coder:6.7b.
 Designed for PT-BR and EN-US, returning properly formatted code unless explanations are explicitly requested.